-For over 50 years metallurgists and engineers at Dynamic Systems have worked with their industry and academic counterparts to continuously improve and develop new Gleeble systems.
+For more than 60 years metallurgists and engineers at Dynamic Systems have worked with their industry and academic counterparts to continuously improve and develop new Gleeble systems.

 While all of our systems boast impressive capabilities, the most important factor in generating productive data and knowledge is the human element.
 As such, it is critical that Gleeble operators receive training on how to correctly operate and care for each machine.

 Our team has developed a hands-on training curriculum, providing operators with the knowledge needed to take full advantage of the Gleeble’s capabilities.
 The majority of training is provided to new owners after the purchase of a new system, however training is also available (and recommended) to new users of existing systems.
 This is very valuable to organizations that experience staff/user turnover.

 Training can be conducted on location or at our facility in New York, USA.